Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

 \subsection{Choosing Data Populations in which to Test Framework}

-In order to test the data to model comparison and decompose the relative error contributions based on our assumptions, we choose four populations when comparing the spatial geometry of features segmented by \acrshort{qraft} to the central \acrshort{pos} magnetic field.
-First, we retain the \acrfull{ne central} of each model slice to use as a one-to-one comparison of the orientation of plasma density features in the plane of sky to the central \acrshort{pos} magnetic field.
-We then retain the \acrfull{ne los} integrated along the \acrlong{los} of the observer as the second population.
-We then retain the \acrfull{forward pB} calculation as the third population for each model slice, generated as previously described in section \ref{subsec:synthesizing_synthetic_images}.
-We finally use the corresponding \acrshort{cor-1} white-light observations as the fourth population.
+In order to test the data to model comparison and decompose the relative error contributions based on our assumptions, we choose four populations when comparing the spatial geometry of features segmented by \acrshort{qraft} to the \acrshort{mas} \acrshort{pos B}.
+First, we retain the \acrfull{ne central} of each model image to use as a one-to-one comparison of the orientation of plasma density features in the \acrlong{pos} to the \acrshort{mas} \acrshort{pos B}.
+We then retain the \acrfull{ne los} as the second population.
+We then retain the \acrfull{forward pB} calculation as the third population for each model image.
+Finally, we use the corresponding \acrshort{cor-1 pB} observations as the fourth population.

-These populations are selected in order to provide a varying degree of model complexity when compare the expected \acrshort{pos B}.
-The \acrshort{ne central} provides a base one to one comparison with the central \acrshort{pos B}.
+These populations are selected in order to provide a varying degree of model complexity when comparing to the \acrshort{mas} \acrshort{pos B}.
+The \acrshort{ne central} provides a base one to one comparison with the \acrshort{mas} \acrshort{pos B}.
 The \acrshort{ne los} adds a degree of complexity by integrating the electron density along the \acrlong{los} of the observer.
-The \acrshort{forward pB} is a true observable and introduces the geometric scattering efficiency along the \acrshort{los} into the integration.
-Finally, the white light \acrshort{cor-1} observations provide the highest degree of complexity as the observational data.
-The consequences of the differences of resulting statistics between each of these populations will be discussed further in section \ref{subsec:sources_of_error}.
-It should be noted that these potential consequences lie somewhat outside of the scope of this paper, which is defining and showcasing the actual methodology of this framework, (figure \ref{fig:framework_overview}).
+The \acrshort{forward pB} introduces the geometric scattering effect along the \acrshort{los} into the integration.
+Finally, the white-light \acrshort{cor-1 pB} observations provide the highest degree of complexity as the observational data.
+The consequences of the differences of resulting statistics between each of these populations will be discussed further in Section \ref{subsec:sources_of_error}.
+It should be noted that these potential consequences lie somewhat outside of the scope of this paper, which is defining and showcasing the actual methodology of this framework, (Figure \ref{fig:framework_overview}).
 Nonetheless these consequences hint at potential areas of further study utilizing this framework, which is why we choose to include them in our discussion.